20% off your first purchase with code: SHOP24

 • Make it clear that the students themselves determine whether they earn a prize or not through their actions and behavior.

-Once you start using free rewards in your classroom, I think you'll be happy to be rid of the treasure box once and for all.
-There are so many things you already have in your classroom that can be used to motivate your students to do their best.
+Once you start using free rewards in your classroom, I think you’ll be happy to be rid of the expensive treasure box once and for all.
+There are so many things you already have that can be used to motivate your students to do their best.

-If you want even more ideas, try just asking your students what they want to work for.
-You'll be surprised at some of the things they'll come up with that don't cost a penny.
+If you want even more classroom reward ideas, try asking your students what they want to work for.
+You’ll be surprised at some of the things they’ll come up with that don’t cost a penny.
 Be creative, think outside the box, and have fun!

-Reward Coupons are a great way to manage your classroom rewards!
+Reward Coupons are a great way to manage your classroom prizes and rewards!
 Just print and drop them into your prize jar.
-When a student meets a goal or displays prize-worthy behavior, let them pick a coupon.
+When students meet a goal or display prize-worthy behavior, let them pick a coupon.

-Another idea is to display coupons on a choice board or slide them into a small photo album to create a prize catalog.
-This is a great option if you don't want to use a lot of paper and ink.
+Another idea is to display coupons on a choice board or in a small photo album to create a prize catalog.
+This is a great option if you don’t want to use a lot of paper and ink.
 Students can choose their reward without actually giving them a physical coupon.

 No matter what method you choose, be sure to incorporate a lot of intangible rewards rather than just tangible items.
 A piece of candy is gone in a minute.
-But the positive feelings kids get from earning a fun experience will be enjoyed and remembered far longer.
+But the positive feelings from earning a fun experience will be enjoyed and remembered for a long time.
+It’s one of the most powerful classroom management strategies.